 Rising nationalism is exacerbating tensions, making geostrategic relations in Asia increasingly complex and volatile.
-In the face of persistent economic challenges, nationalist themes are becoming an increasingly strong undercurrent, affecting policymaking.
+In the face of persistent economic challenges, nationalist themes are becoming an increasingly strong undercurrent and affecting policymaking.
 Although the nationalist phenomenon is not new, it is gaining force and complicating efforts to maintain regional stability.

 Governments may choose to exploit nationalism for domestic political purposes, but they also run the risk of being unable to control the genie that they have released.
 Nationalist rhetoric is mutually reinforcing, which makes countries less likely to back down than in the past.
 The increasing power that the Internet and social media provide to the populace, largely outside of government control, add elements of unpredictability to future clashes.

-WWTA: The WWTA does not address threats to the maritime and airspace commons, but it does say that “China will continue to pursue an active foreign policy” in the region, “highlighted by [among other things] a firm stance on competing territorial claims in the East China Sea (ECS) and South China Sea (SCS).”
-It also predicts continuing regional tensions “as China completes construction at its expanded outposts in the SCS.”62 It offers no judgment either on the threat that this poses to American interests or on the prospect for large-scale conventional conflict in the region is likely to result from Chinese activity.
+WWTA: The WWTA does not address threats to the maritime and airspace commons, but it does say that “China will continue to pursue an active foreign policy” in the region that is “highlighted by [among other things] a firm stance on competing territorial claims in the East China Sea (ECS) and South China Sea (SCS).”85 Unlike last year’s assessment, the 2018 WWTA does not reference Chinese construction in the South China Sea and offers no judgment with respect to the threat that this poses to American interests or whether large-scale conventional conflict in the region is likely to result from Chinese activity.

 Space.
 One of the key force multipliers for the United States is its extensive array of space-based assets.
 Through its various satellite constellations, the U.S. military can track opponents, coordinate friendly forces, engage in precision strikes against enemy forces, and conduct battle-damage assessments so that its munitions are expended efficiently.

-To this end, the PLA has been developing a range of anti-satellite capabilities that include both hard-kill and soft-kill systems.
-The former include direct-ascent kinetic-kill vehicles (DA-KKV), such as the system tested in 2007, but also more advanced systems that are believed to be capable of reaching targets in mid-Earth orbit and even geosynchronous orbit.65 The latter include anti-satellite lasers for either dazzling or blinding purposes.66 This is consistent with PLA doctrinal writings, which emphasize the need to control space in future conflicts.
-“Securing space dominance has already become the prerequisite for establishing information, air, and maritime dominance,” says one Chinese teaching manual, “and will directly affect the course and outcome of wars.”67
+The PLA has therefore been developing a range of anti-satellite capabilities that include both hard-kill and soft-kill systems.
+The former include direct-ascent kinetic-kill vehicles (DA-KKV) but also more advanced systems that are believed to be capable of reaching targets in medium earth orbit (MEO) and even geostationary earth orbit (GEO).88 The latter include anti-satellite lasers for either dazzling or blinding purposes.89 This is consistent with PLA doctrinal writings, which emphasize the need to control space in future conflicts.
+“Securing space dominance has already become the prerequisite for establishing information, air, and maritime dominance,” according to one Chinese teaching manual, “and will directly affect the course and outcome of wars.”90

 Summary: The PRC poses a challenge to the United States that is qualitatively different from the challenge posed by any other potential adversary in the post–Cold War environment.
 It is the first nation to be capable of accessing space on its own while also jeopardizing America’s ability to do the same.
 This appears to be its intent.